We’re excited to announce the schedule for the upcoming USAAAO year!

 Check out our Resources page to see what kinds of things might appear on an exam.
 See our About page to learn more about the USAAAO.
 Email us at email@example.com if you have any questions.

 Forty-four countries competed in the 11th IOAA in Phuket, Thailand from November 12th – 21st.
-Team USA placed 2nd out of the 44 countries, taking 2 gold medals and 3 honorable mentions:
+USA Astronomy and Astrophysics Team placed 2nd out of the 44 countries, taking 2 gold medals and 3 honorable mentions:

 Hagan Hensley — Gold Medal